message/iata/AT.md

 - passengers arriving from Angola, Botswana, Denmark, Eswatini, Lesotho, Malawi, Mozambique, Namibia, Netherlands, Norway, South Africa, United Kingdom, Zambia or Zimbabwe;
 - passengers younger than 12 years if accompanied by an adult;
 - passengers with a COVID-19 vaccination certificate showing that they received a booster dose;
-- passengers between 6 and 15 years, traveling alone if they have a negative COVID-19 LAMP, PCR, TMA issued at most 72 hours before arrival or a negative COVID-19 antigen test issued at most 48 hours before arrival.
+- passengers between 6 and 15 years, if they have a negative COVID-19 LAMP, PCR, TMA issued at most 72 hours before arrival or a negative COVID-19 antigen test issued at most 48 hours before arrival.
 Passengers with a medical certificate of contraindication who cannot be vaccinated and pregnant women do not need a COVID-19 recovery or vaccination certificate.
 5. Passengers must present a completed "Pre-Travel-Clearance" upon arrival.
 The form can be found at <a href="https://entry.ptc.gv.at">https://entry.ptc.gv.at</a>
 6. Passengers could be subject to self-quarantine for 10 days.
 Exemptions can be found at <a href="https://tinyurl.com/8w8kyybv">https://tinyurl.com/8w8kyybv</a>